Hanstyl/dev-connector/README.md

 ## 💿 Technologies used

 1. `Node JS Express Framework` is used as a building Backend part of this Website.
-2. `MySQL` is used to Store User Details, passwords and URL of Photos.
+2. `MySQL` is used to Store User Details, passwords and URLs.
 3. `JWT` is used for for Authenticate a User.
 User can only authenticate using **Custom Email Password** Method.
 4. `React JS` is used as frontend Framework for building SPA.
 5. `Redux` for State Management on React Application